• Loading stock data...

 The YouTube TV–Disney blackout, which began Oct.
 31, had been a closely watched issue as Disney approached its earnings report.
 There are still active negotiations happening between the two sides, YouTube TV has started issuing $20 credits to subscribers, and Federal Communications Commission chair Brendan Carr is beginning to apply public pressure, as he has in other carriage disputes.
 There remains no deal in place, though.

 The company’s 10K filing with the U.S. Securities & Exchange Commission also listed the YouTube TV dispute as one of its stated risk factors and said “the company cannot predict how long this service blackout will last.”
-Morgan Stanley estimated that Disney is losing $30 million per week from the dispute.
+Morgan Stanley estimated Disney is losing $30 million per week from the dispute.

 Disney CEO Bob Iger ended the analyst call on a somewhat more optimistic note regarding YouTube TV, but reiterated that it is “not trying to break any new ground” with the distributor compared to its pacts with other providers.

-“It’s imperative that we make sure we agree to a deal that reflects the value that we deliver … We are trying hard and working tirelessly to close this deal, and we are hopeful we will be able to do so on a timely enough basis to give consumers the opportunity to access our content over their platform,” Iger said.
+“It’s imperative that we make sure we agree to a deal that reflects the value that we deliver. … We are trying hard and working tirelessly to close this deal, and we are hopeful we will be able to do so on a timely enough basis to give consumers the opportunity to access our content over their platform,” Iger said.

 Initial ESPN DTC Pickup